Shivang-Chauhan/to-do-list/README.md

 Our To-Do List App includes a robust user authentication system that offers the following features:

 - **Sign Up**: Users can create a new account by providing a valid email address and password.
-Passwords are securely hashed for added security.

-- **Login**: Registered users can log in with their email and password to access their personalized to-do lists.
+- **Login**: Registered users can log in with their email and password to access their to-do lists.

 - **Logout**: Users can securely log out of their accounts when done.